 You specify a selector when creating a queue receiver or topic subscriber, as an argument to the QueueSession.createReceiver() or TopicSession.createSubscriber() methods, respectively.
-For information about creating queue receivers and topic subscribers, see Section 4.2.5, "Step 5: Create Message Producers and Message Consumers Using the Session and Destinations."
+For information about creating queue receivers and topic subscribers, see Section 4.2.5, "Step 5: Create Message Producers and Message Consumers."